NEW KIMONO Brand

 2005:

-Received a request to create a kimono from Michael Jackson during his visit to Japan.
+Received a kimono commission from Michael Jackson during his visit to Japan.

 2016: